 How is Gum Disease Treated?

 Scaling & root planing is a special type of dental cleaning for those with mild to moderate stages of periodontal disease.
 Special instruments are used to clean all surfaces of the teeth and under gums as well, to remove all harmful plaque and tartar.

 Bone grafting rebuilds and reshapes damaged bone and provides better tooth stabilization.
 Tissue grafting restores lost gum tissue that has been destroyed by periodontal disease and provides greater tooth protection.

+A dental implant is essentially an artificial tooth root.
+It provides a foundation for replacement teeth that look, feel, and function like natural teeth.
 The implant is placed into the bone of the jaw or skull to support a dental prosthesis such as a crown, bridge, denture, facial prosthesis or to act as an orthodontic anchor.
-After the implant is placed an abutment is attached to the top to provide a location to secure the prosthesis.
+After the implant is placed, an abutment is attached to the top to provide a location to secure the prosthesis.

 I Have So Many Questions, Where Do I Begin?

 Your questions and concerns are important to us and our team will work with you very closely to help make your procedure a success.
 Please give our office a call to schedule your initial consultation.
 We will also discuss fees and insurance during your visit.
 There are many types of insurance plans, and coverage for implants varies.
 We will be happy to assist you in obtaining any benefits to which you may be entitled.
 You can also visit our periodontal reviews page to learn more about other patient experiences at Periodontal & Implant Specialists of Madison.

 Locations Offering Periodontal Care

 We encourage new patients to fill out a new patient form online prior to your first appointment.
 Be sure to select the appropriate location for your new patient forms, as once you complete them, they are sent electronically to the office you’ve chosen.